Terraria

 🔍 Key Features Breakdown

-• Robust Multiplayer Infrastructure: Support for up to 7 players via local Wi-Fi or dedicated servers addresses the isolation often found in mobile sandboxes, fostering a collaborative community environment.
+• Robust Multiplayer Infrastructure: Support for up to 7 players via local or online play, including dedicated servers, addresses the social limitations of mobile gaming and allows for collaborative large-scale builds and boss raids.

 🎨 User Experience & Design